 The New Zealand Guardian Trust Company Limited is the supervisor of the Fund (Supervisor).
-We have appointed Link Market Services Limited to provide registry services, and MMC Limited to provide other administration services, for the Fund.
+We have appointed MFUG Pension & Market Services (NZ) Limited (formerly Link Market Services Limited) to provide registry services, and Apex Investment Administration (NZ) Limited to provide other administration services, for the Fund.
 Salt is the investment manager for the Fund.